aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/spring-boot.md

 Spring Annotations are a form of metadata that provides data about a program.
 Annotations are used to provide supplemental information about a program.
 It does not change the action of the compiled program.
-Below is the list of most commonly used spring boot annotations Here is the [pdf](../../../assets/spring-annotations-cheatsheet.pdf) which shows most of the annotations with the level of usage(at which level it is used like class, method, etc)
+Below is the list of most commonly used spring boot annotations.

+Here is the [pdf](../../../assets/spring-annotations-cheatsheet.pdf) which shows most of the annotations with the level of usage(at which level it is used like class, method, etc)

 ## Commonly used spring boot annotations